theRealAph/ScopeLocals/README.md

 In such cases, there is a notion of _context_ that is set by a higher-level caller.

+### Not static fields!

 The Java language has never had a really good way to do this.
 Static fields might appear at first glance to be a solution.
 However, in a multi-threaded application, which includes the vast majority of server applications, it is useful to associate context with a thread, rather than globally.
 Static fields are global in nature, so won't work.

+### Thread local variables

 Since Java 1.2, ThreadLocals have been the standard way to associate context with a thread.

 Unfortunately, ThreadLocals have some disadvantages when used for this purpose.